Insights into the patient populations,

 Data Registry Programs".

-The authors of the report said the registry data provide unique perspectives into the care and outcomes of heart disease care in the United States and illustrates the strength of national quality programs, like NCDR, in advancing the effectiveness and safety of treatments for heart disease patients.
+The authors of the report said the registry data provide unique perspectives into the care and outcomes of heart disease care in the U.S. and illustrate the strength of national quality programs, like NCDR, in advancing the effectiveness and safety of treatments for heart disease patients.

 Key findings from each registry include: